Logo preload

 Key Outcomes

-• Through integration of Fulcrum data with SQL, GeoForce can give clients their data in any form needed
+• Through integration of Fulcrum data with Microsoft SQL Server, GeoForce can give clients their data in any form needed

 • With a single address or coordinates, GeoForce crews can get started tracking down the location of problems, getting ahead of other crews to return field data much more quickly